-It is of utmost importance for you to take care of yourself and be patient during the healing process.
+It is of utmost importance that you take care of yourself and be patient during the healing process.
 It is our pleasure to care for you and we welcome all questions, so please feel free to call Dr. Alford's office: 713-532-3223.